 Visit Worcestershire website.

-The Ring project team is headed by Artistic Director, Cathy Mager, a curator and producer with 15 years experience and Project Manager, Manda Graham, who has worked in the cultural sector for 18 years.
-They are supported by a team of volunteers including; Beth Whalley, who is currently undertaking a PhD at King’s College London focusing on early medieval culture and contemporary arts.
+The Ring project team is headed by Artistic Director, Cathy Mager, a curator and producer with 15 years experience, and Project Manager, Manda Graham, who has worked in the cultural sector for 18 years.
+They are supported by a team of staff and volunteers with a wealth of experience, working hard to ensure that the project runs smoothly.

 Programming and Social Media Manager